 Afternoon: After lunch meet up at the Freedom Riders Museum where 21 young people transformed our nation's history using nonviolent protest methods.
 The Museum states that "Freedom Riders, black and white, male and female, none of them older than 22, stepped off a bus at the Montgomery Greyhound Station on May 20, 1961.
 They were prepared to meet mob violence with non-violence and courage.
 They prepared farewell letters and wills.
 Their goal was to help end racial segregation in public transportation.
 And they did."
 This afternoon our field trip will also take us to the Equal Justice Initiative where EJI believes more must be done to advance equal justice for all in the United States.
 EJI believes very little has been done to acknowledge the legacy of genocide, slavery, lynching, and racial segregation.
 We will hear from one of the staff or a special speaker they have secured when available.

 Dinner: Dinner will be at a restaurant located right beside our hotel.
-A select menu with coffee, tea and water is available.
+A buffet with coffee, tea and water is available.
 Additional beverages for purchase.

 Evening: Step back in time with a visit from a surprise guest.
 This moving reenactment connects all the feelings of the Civil Rights Movement and what this special person endured on the bus on that December 1, 1955, day when she refused to give up her seat to a white man.